Logo Picture Left SideLogo Picture Right SideLogo Text at Center

 • The Finished Products from Indiana Stone in Canada

 • Calgary, Canada – Bank of Nova Scotia (photographs and history), presented by the Calgary Public Library on the Virtual Tour of Historic Calgary.
+(The link from which the following information was obtained is no longer available, although you can view it on the Internet Archive Wayback Machine.)

 The bank building was constructed of reinforced concrete and steel structure.
 The Indiana limestone facade is set on a granite base.